cloud-gov/cg-site/_docs/ops/design/secrets.md

 ## Goals for secrets management

-Goals the cloud.gov team wants in a secrets management solution:
+Goals the Cloud.gov team wants in a secrets management solution:

 * Single source of truth for each secret.
 * BOSH and Concourse can read from same secret store.